 Please, if you need to contact me, use the following email address:

 I usually respond or take action within a few hours of receiving your message.
-If I haven’t, check the email address you sent the message to and contact me again or use an alternative method like a text or Slack.
+If I haven’t, check the email address you sent the message to and contact me again or use an alternative method like text.
 Don’t wait and don’t assume and make the problem worse.